The Evolution of Search: From Google to Generative AI

 Another feature of using “vector” databases is that instead of storing data as strings or other string-based data structure, they store data as numeric “embeddings”.

-The nice thing about vector databases is - almost anything like images, videos, audio etc., can be converted to embeddings.
+The nice thing about vector databases is — almost anything like images, videos, audio etc., can be converted to embeddings.
 Hence, we are no longer only confined to searching data in string/numeric form.
-This is called multi-modal search.
+This is called multi-modal search, and is where we are currently heading.
+So, watch that space.

 Knowing how search and LLMs relate, and how to use search effectively, is the key to unlocking the world of AI.